J3ldo/LimitedSniper/README.md

 * More then 10 limiteds is not reccommended as you will run into ratelimits
 * This DOES NOT steal your roblox cookie.
 You can check the source code.
 * The .exe is the same as the .py files
+* Feel free to make suggestions or fork this repository.

 ## How it works